jbwinters/Evidence-Holonomy/README.md

 ## License

 Code is licensed under MIT.
 Text, figures, and conceptual content are licensed under CC-BY 4.0 — please cite when reusing.

+## Attributions

+Audio samples under `data/wav/` are from Freesound.org and used for AoT demos.
+See `ATTRIBUTIONS.md` for links and author credits.
+Please abide by the license terms on each Freesound page.